-Progress on GAO High-Risk Outcomes
+Progress on the Government Accountability Office High-Risk Outcomes

-In 2010, GAO identified 30 outcomes and DHS agreed that achieving these goals were critical to addressing challenges within the Department's management areas.
+In 2010, the Government Accountability Office (GAO) identified 30 outcomes and the Department of Homeland Security (DHS) agreed that achieving these goals were critical to addressing challenges within the Department's management areas.
 Those outcomes covered the following functional areas: financial management, human capital, information technology, acquisition, and management integration.
-The Department first issued the Integrated Strategy in 2011 and has maintained a practice of updating GAO on its progress twice a year.
-Since that time, the Department has made significant progress and addressed the majority of the identified outcomes.
-In general, the Integrated Strategy report provides updated action plans for the outcomes that have not yet achieved a Fully Addressed rating from GAO.
+The Department first issued the Integrated Strategy in 2011 and has maintained a practice of updating GAO on its progress twice a year.2 In general, the Integrated Strategy for High-Risk Management (Integrated Strategy) report provides updated action plans for the outcomes that have not yet achieved a Fully Addressed rating from GAO.

-As such, in January 2023, GAO informed the Department that the scope of this High-Risk area would be narrowed to "Strengthening DHS Information Technology Security and Financial Management" and focus only on the remaining outcomes in those functional areas.
+Since that time, the Department has made significant progress and addressed many of the identified outcomes.
+As such, in January 2023, GAO informed the Department that the scope of this High-Risk area would be narrowed to "Strengthening DHS Information Technology and Financial Management" and focus only on the remaining nine outcomes in the related functional areas.
 Please see Table 1 for a summary of the remaining outcomes.

-In the GAO High Risk Series Report to Congressional Committees dated April 2023, 2 GAO concluded that the Department has fully addressed all of its Human Capital Management and Acquisition Management outcomes.
+In the GAO Report to Congressional Committees dated April 2023,3 GAO concluded that the Department has fully addressed its Human Capital Management and Acquisition Management outcomes.
 The Department is committed to address its remaining unresolved outcomes while sustaining progress in the Acquisition Management and Human Capital Management areas.